 Changes in interest rates affect the Group's cash flow and results.
-At 31 December 2012, the Group's interest-bearing liabilities totalled EUR 136.7 (2011: 88.7) million.
+At 31 December 2014, the Group's interest-bearing liabilities totalled EUR 234.5 (2013: 257.8) million.
 The Group is exposed to interest rate risk associated with long-term loans raised from the European Investment Bank.
-At 31 December 2012, the capital of these loans with interest rates tied to the Euribor rate totalled EUR 124.4 (2011: 66.1) million.
-EUR 22.3 million of these loans has been hedged with an interest rate swap for which Orion pays fixed-rate interest.
-In addition, the interest cash flow of a GBP 8.2 million floating-rate loan is hedged against rising interest rates with a cross currency swap, due to which fixed-rate euro-denominated interest is paid by the Group.
+At 31 December 2014, the nominal value of these loans with interest rates tied to the Euribor rate totalled EUR 83.0 (2013: 106.0) million.
+EUR 15.2 million of these loans has been hedged with an interest rate swap for which Orion pays fixed-rate interest.

-If interest rates rose in 2013 in parallel by one percentage point (1%) compared with market interest rates at the end of the reporting period, and other factors remained unchanged, the estimated interest expenses of the Group would rise by EUR 1.0 million in 2013 (before taxes).

-The Group's exposure to risks related to changes in market rates is somewhat reduced by the fact that the Group's money market investments, which at 31 December 2012 totalled EUR 15.0 (2011: 70.3) million, are invested in floating interest rate instruments.
-If these investments were taken into account in the above sensitivity analysis, the forecast net finance expenses would increase by EUR 0.9 million in 2013.
+The effect of an interest rate rise on net interest expenses has been estimated through a sensitivity analysis in which interest rates are assumed to rise in 2015 in parallel by one percentage point (1%) compared with market interest rates at the end of the reporting period while other factors (including liabilities) remain unchanged.
+The estimated interest expenses of the Group would then rise by EUR 0.7 million in 2015 (before taxes).
+The Group's exposure to a rise in market interest rates is reduced because the Group's money market investments, which at 31 December 2014 totalled EUR 79.0 (2013: 27.0) million, are invested in short-term interest-bearing instruments.

-Cash flow hedge accounting under IAS 39 is applied to the aforesaid loans hedged with interest rate derivatives.
-At 31 December 2012, a fair value valuation of EUR -0.3 (2011: 0.2) million (before taxes) for interest rate derivatives was recognised in the equity.
-The nominal values of these derivatives totalled EUR 31.9 (2011: 19.1) million.
+Cash flow hedge accounting under IAS 39 is applied to the loans hedged with interest rate derivatives.
+At 31 December 2014 a fair value valuation of EUR -0.1 (2013: -0.2) million (before taxes) for interest rate derivatives was recognised in the equity.
+The nominal values of these interest rate derivatives totalled EUR 15.2 (2013: 18.8) million.
+In 2014 EUR -0.1 (2013: -0.1) million due to interest rate derivatives was recognised in net interest expenses.